CYANLIC/CYANLIC/README.md

 It's me <a href=https://github.com/ace-syrup>Maple</a>, I'm spam following any GitHub I see.
 B)

-I'd love to interact with people that have surreal/absurdist, wordplay, and satire humor. :D
+I'd love to interact with people

 <!-- 😍 -->